carltheperson/advanced-js-objects/chapters/chapter-7.md

 console.log(new Car(5)) // { speed: 5 }
 ```

 As we can see, the return value we get from invoking [[Construct]] (using `new`) is an object with a `.speed` property.
-Meaning, the “instance” we receive from a constructor is actually an instance of its `this`.
+Meaning that the “instance” we receive from a constructor is actually an instance of its `this`.

 ### Putting this and .prototype together (creating methods)